ArduPilot/ardupilot_wiki/common/source/docs/common-terrain-following.rst

 Terrain Following
 =================

-As of Plane 3.0.4 you can use automatic terrain following for fixed wing aircraft if you have an autopilot board with local storage (such as the Pixhawk).
+You can use automatic terrain following for fixed wing aircraft if you have an autopilot board with local storage (such as the Pixhawk).
 This page explains how terrain following works, how to enable it and what its limitations are.